 4. Passport plus copy.

 5. Financials: 12 months of individual printouts for savings/investments and/or 6 months of individual bank printouts showing income and/or proof of home ownership in Mexico.
 Take as much proof of financials as possible.
 You can not have too much.
+Your name must be on your financial statements and if a joint account both names.

 6. Appointment confirmation form.